Circuit-Analysis/circuit-analysis.github.io/chapter-14.md

 \end{minipage}
 \vspace{1em}

 Our goal is to find values for $V_{EFF}$ and $I_{EFF}$ such that the the resistor in the AC circuit dissipates the same power as the resistor in the DC circuit.
-In other words, the two circuits will be \textbf{effectively} the same with regards to the power dissipated by the resistor.
+In other words, the two circuits will be **effectively** the same with regards to the power dissipated by the resistor.

 To determine values for the effective voltage and current we will use the form of power $P=I^2R$ we get from combining Ohm's Law and the definition of electrical power.
 We setup the following integral to find the average power in the AC circuit resistor using this form
 \[P=\frac{1}{T}\int_0^Ti^2Rdt=\frac{R}{T}\int_0^Ti^2dt\]